Associate in Arts

 Sociology is the study of human behavior, social interactions and social groups.
 It combines scientific methods with theoretical perspectives, integrating the findings of anthropology, history, political science and psychology.
 A degree in sociology is designed to provide students with a board understanding of human relations, social processes, social structures, and tools of sociological investigation.

-- Students will be able to define and apply major sociological concepts, theories and research methodologies to analyze a variety of social and/or cultural issues.
+- Students will be able to apply sociological theories and concepts to identify, describe and analyze social phenomena.

 |SOC 101||INTRODUCTION TO SOCIOLOGY||3|